Coding-with-Callie/coding-with-callie-website/README.md

       npm run migration:run
 * In the pgAdmin browser panel expand you new database node, then the "Schemas" node, then the "public" node
 * Right-click the "Tables" node and click refresh
-* Expand the "Tables" node and you should see new nodes added
+* Expand the "Tables" node and you should see new nodes have been added
 <p>&nbsp;</p>

 ### Run frontend and connect to API
-* In your terminal change directory to the frontend directory

-      cd path/to/frontend/directory
-* In the root directory of the frontend create a new file called .env
+* In the frontend root directory create a new file called .env
 * In the .env file add the following to connect the frontend to the api

       REACT_APP_API=http://localhost:3001/api
 * Ensure the .env file is listed in the frontend .gitignore file
+* In your terminal move to the frontend directory

+      cd path/to/frontend/directory
 * Install frontend dependancies

       npm install